afisherdev/HIP-Subscriber-Heatmap-Based-Hex-Boosting/meta.md

 - Vote Requirements: veMOBILE

 ## Summary
+This Helium Improvement Proposal (HIP) is designed to fix issues around Proof-of-Coverage gaming based on geography and use case, and introduces a new mechanism to reward Helium Mobile coverage based on subscriber density and network usage.

 <!-- One paragraph explanation of the proposal. -->
 <!-- Read the content requests in all sections before starting to write any section. -->